GOP candidate’s private equity resume draws scrutiny in Va.

 Youngkin has made his business experience and status as a political outsider central to his pitch to voters.
 But more often than not, he discusses his career in broad strokes, without mentioning his lofty position or even the name of his former firm.

+He leans on the phrase “building business and creating jobs” when talking about his career, typically without specific description of the types of deals he oversaw.

 Asked in a February interview with a former state lawmaker that was streamed on social media how he viewed the role of private equity in the economy, Youngkin responded: “We invest in companies, and we try to take good companies and make them great companies.
-And we do that by helping them expand.”
+And we do that by helping them expand, to launch new products, to see new futures, to hire new people.”

-While creating big profits for the firm’s investors, Carlyle’s deals sometimes triggered layoffs, outsourced jobs and complaints from the people served by the companies acquired.
+While creating big profits for the firm's investors, Carlyle's deals sometimes triggered rounds of layoffs, outsourced jobs and complaints from the people directly served by the companies acquired.

 The former Democratic governor's public disclosures show no current ties, but records reveal that McAuliffe invested at least $690,000 in Carlyle funds between December 2007 and the end of 2016.
 The actual figure is likely much higher because the disclosures require candidates to acknowledge only a broad range of investment with no upper limit in some cases.